flowcontrol12/docu/docs/03-Installation guide.md

 ## 4. Let’s start

-After completing all the above steps, if the configuration has been done correctly you can log into the System using a web browser.
+After completing all the above steps, if the configuration has been done correctly, you can log into the System using a web browser.

 :::info